A one-pot recipe with creamy pumpkin and warming spices make this a comforting meal that is ready in under an hour.

 - Wash hands with soap and water.

-- In 4 quart (or larger) saucepan, sauté the mushrooms and onion in margarine until tender.
+- In 4-quart (or larger) saucepan, sauté the mushrooms and onion in oil until tender.
 Stir in the flour and curry powder until blended.
-Gradually add the broth.
+Gradually stir in the broth.

-- Bring to a boil; cook and stir for 2 minutes or until thickened.
+- Bring mixture to a boil.
+Cook and stir for 2 minutes or until thickened.

-- Add the pumpkin, milk, honey, salt, pepper, and nutmeg; heat through.
+- Add the pumpkin, milk, salt, pepper, nutmeg and honey, if desired.
+Heat through.

 - Garnish with chives if desired.